Annex A: Business Investment Framework

-- Relevant prevailing legislation (i.e. Statutory Authority noted above), where Ministers have powers to commit expenditure.
+- relevant prevailing legislation (i.e. Statutory Authority noted above), where Ministers have powers to commit expenditure.
 Note that it may be possible, in the absence of specific legislation, to rely on common law powers.
-Where it is not immediately obvious, advice from the Scottish Government Legal Directorate and/or Subsidy Control Team is critical to satisfying this test.
+Where it is not immediately obvious, advice from the Scottish Government Legal Directorate and/or Subsidy Control Unit is critical to satisfying this test

 - Other relevant provisions within the SPFM (e.g. re lending and due process);

 - HM Treasury’s Consolidated Budgeting Guidance (CBG), specifically the budgeting classification of transactions within the National Accounts, and the Financial Reporting Manual (FReM), for the accounting relevant treatment in the SG’s accounts (noting that the budgeting and accounting treatment are not always identical).

 21. This is satisfied through ensuring that expenditure and processes uphold the standards Parliament would expect for the use of taxpayers’ money, especially transparency, and that it is compliant with the annual Budget Act (i.e. Parliamentary Authority noted above).
 A schedule accompanies each annual Budget Act setting out the types of expenditure that may be incurred in each Ministerial portfolio.
 A key test here is whether the Accountable Officer would be prepared to defend the expenditure/commitment publicly, in particular at a Committee of the Scottish Parliament.